AaronBenDaniel/AaronBenDanielWebsite/content/projects.md

 !["Image of the Tube Camera"](/img/projects/tubecameraoldcad.webp)

 During our 2022-2023 year, we made two major improvements to S.T.E.V.E.: The gripper, and the camera system.
 I focused on cameras for almost the entirety of the year and designed a multitude of cameras, but ultimately we decided one standard camera design was best.
 I focused my attention on the best design I’d made, which was the Tube Camera.
 The Bottom Camera was, for many reasons, a bad design, but the worst aspect of it was how long it took to disassemble and reassemble.
 The fasteners used to attach the face plate took a very long time to put together.
 This made maintenance very difficult.
 The Tube Camera, however, utilizes a custom O-ring seal instead of fasteners.
 This drastically reduced the time it took to put together, and was a major improvement.
 It was also far smaller, so it could feasibly be mounted facing forward and backward instead of exclusively down.
-The Tube Camera is (as of October 2023) still in use on JONA ROV.
+The Tube Camera is still in use on JONA ROV.

 ### 2021-2022